 These Breakfast Cereal Cookies can be made in advance and stored in a jar for a few days (though they probably won’t last that long!).
 After breakfast has passed, you can help yourself to these Breakfast Cereal Cookies through the day for an energy boost.
 They contain a dose of oats and dried fruit, and depending on the type of cereal flakes you use, additional fiber, vitamins and nutrients.

 Depending on the type and brand of cereal flakes you use, you may alter the texture a bit.
 Heartier cereal flakes will add more crunch.
-Thinner flakes (for example, flakes that get soggy quicker in milk, like Kellogg’s Special K), might yield as much of a cruch.
+Thinner flakes (for example, flakes that get soggy quicker in milk, like Kellogg’s Special K), might yield as much of a crunch.
 I love the recipe as it is below, but if you wanted to make them more like granola bars, or try to pack in more nutrients, you could add a small handful of nuts or seeds.

 You can make these as healthy as you would like too, depending on what types of cereal flakes that you use.
-I used Rude Health’s Honey Multiflakes, which are a combination of barley, corn and spelt flakes with a touch of honey.
+I used flakes that are a combination of barley, corn and spelt with a touch of honey.
 You can chose a plain variety of cereal flakes without sweetness added, or you can use only one type of toasted cereal flakes.

 I hope these Breakfast Cereal Cookies help you get back into your morning routine a bit!
 Just a hint — if you want these to last several days, you may need to double or triple the recipe!
 Everyone will be reaching for these Breakfast Cereal Cookies each time they pass the cookie jar :)

-- ½ cup (113 grams) unsalted butter, room temperature
+- 1/2 cup unsalted butter (113 grams) - room temperature

-- ¼ cup (55 grams) unrefined golden caster sugar
+- 1/4 cup unrefined golden caster sugar (55 grams)

-- ¼ cup (50 grams) lightly packed brown sugar
+- 1/4 cup lightly packed brown sugar (50 grams)

-- 1 medium egg, room temperature
+- 1 medium egg - room temperature

-- ¾ cup (105 grams) spelt flour or all-purpose flour
+- 3/4 cup spelt flour or all-purpose flour (105 grams)

 - 1 teaspoon vanilla extract